Service delivery charter

 - the person to get back to you within a reasonable time in the event we are unable to help you immediately.

 When you make an online complaint, you will immediately receive an automated acknowledgment.
 When you make a complaint by email, fax or letter, you can expect an acknowledgement within five working days of receipt.
-When you make a complaint in person, you will receive advice about the complaint.
 When we contact you, we will communicate with you in plain English and respond to your concerns and queries.

 Our commitment to accessibility